pcraig3/fed-notes/src/articles/2021-12-14-paperweight.md

 title: "Paperweight: a cautionary tale of onerous oversight"
 author: "@pcraig3"
 leadIn: "When the costs outweigh the no discernible benefits"
 metaDescription: "Why is it so hard to make a website for the government?
-Let’s investigate, using data."
+Let’s investigate."
 ogDescription: "Why is it so hard to make a website for the government?"
 date: "2021-12-14"
 ---